fmalina/revisions-blocl/activism/inequalityand1.md

 much for paying the most to get the best.

 The greedy used the crash to become richer, to buy assets cheaply, and to make new profits out of others’ impoverishment.
-But it doesn’t have to be this way.
+But it doesn't have to be this way.

 Increasingly, the rich feel that they are entitled to as much as they can possibly get away with – that they are entitled to say outrageous things and